InternLM/lmdeploy/docs/en/restful_api.md

     print(item)
 ```

-For the `/v1/completions` endpoint, we also offer a special batch inference interface for single clients that can accept a list of `prompt`.
+For the `/v1/completions` endpoint.
 If you want to use the `/v1/completions` endpoint, you can try:

 ```python
 from lmdeploy.serve.openai.api_client import APIClient